 Organic SERPs fluctuate constantly.
 It’s not a matter of achieving the first page and then letting things go.
 SEO requires constant work to reach the top rankings and stay there.
 But as pages work on their own optimizations, it means websites regularly go up and down in rankings for certain competitive keywords.
 In fact, it’s rare for one particular keyword to have the same SERP for more than a couple days.

 So what exactly goes into rankings besides a well optimized website?
 This post will give a basic overview of Google’s Search Quality Rater Guidelines and why it matters for your website.
+We will also go over the most recent updates Google has made to their Quality Rater Guidelines.

 What are Quality Rater Guidelines?

 Google has an algorithm that does most of the heavy lifting when it comes to ranking websites.
 There’s billions of bots that crawl the web 24/7/365.
 And good SEO for your website is how you rise in the rankings when those bots take note of the good content, keywords, and intent of your website.
-The Quality Raters at Google help the machine algorithm do its job better by providing a human eye to many, many websites on the Internet.
+The Quality Raters at Google help the machine algorithm do its job better by providing a human eye to many, many websites on the internet.

 It’s in Google’s best interest not only to provide the best results to every single query, but those results can change depending on the location or subject matter.
 So it’s important for Google to understand all the pages on the internet to serve the top results for every search performed.

-The guidelines is a massive 168+ page document that tells these human raters how to review and rate websites accordingly.
+The guidelines are a massive 172 page document that tells these human raters how to review and rate websites accordingly.
 Basically, Google has thousands of people who tell their algorithm if a website is good or bad based on a variety of parameters.
 These ratings don’t affect the actual rankings, but they tell Google how to better evaluate websites and train their AI.
 So essentially, raters impact all websites by helping Google improve its algorithm.

-What do Raters do?
+What Do Raters Do?

 Google Page Quality Raters ultimately decide how well a page achieves its purpose.
 They are given a URL and set out to record observations and if the page does what it’s supposed to do.
 Google tells all raters to give the lowest possible rating to those pages that are designed to harm users or those that exist just to make money with ads.
 To Google, all pages listed in the SERPs should exist to help the users.